Václav Hladký: Salford City

 In August 2020 he joined EFL League Two side Salford City on a two-year contract.
 On his competitive début, an EFL Cup first round match against Rotherham United, he saved a penalty from Joe Mattock to send Salford through 4–2 after a shoot-out.
 In the delayed 2020 EFL Trophy Final played on 13 March 2021, Hladky saved the decisive penalty from Ronan Curtis to help Salford win 4–2 on penalties, having drawn 0–0 in normal time against Portsmouth.

 Hladky was awarded the League Two Golden Glove award; he kept 22 clean sheets throughout the season, the most in the division, and he was named in the League Two Team of the Year by the Professional Footballers' Association as well as the EFL's League Two Team of the Season.
 Hladky's performances also saw him voted Salford's player of the season by the clubs' supporters, while Sky Sports named him in their team of the year for conceding 34 goals and saving 77.2% of shots faced, both league highs.

 Ipswich Town

 After just one season with Salford, Hladky was signed by Ipswich Town, signing a three-year contract.

+After a disappointing start Hladky was replaced as first choice by Christian Walton.
+He remained the back-up until an injury in to Walton during pre-season gave him his chance as first choice for the 2023–24 season.
+A string of impressive performance meant that he kept Walton out of the team when he returned from injury, going on to play in all 46 of Ipswich's league games as the club clinched promotion to the Premier League.

+On 3 June 2024, Ipswich said it had offered Hladky a new contract, but on 1 July it was announced that he had left the club after three years.

+Burnley

+On 19 July 2024, it was announced that Hladcky has signed for Championship club Burnley on a two-year contract.